coderefinery/automation/_episodes/01-introduction-to-devops.md

 # Discussion

 - What parts of your development cycle would you automatize?
 - What tools - if any - are you already using?
-What tools have you hear of?
+What tools have you heard of?